avalanche123/AvalancheImagineBundle/README.md

  - `options` - options that should be passed to the specific filter type
  - `path` - override the global `cache_prefix` and replace it with this path
  - `controller` - override the default `imagine.controller:filter` controller with your own controller
+ - `sourceDir` - default directory for source images.
+Relative path provided for apply_filter is related to this directory

 ## Built-in Filters